In re Credit Default Swaps Antitrust Litigation

 Nearly $2 billion settlement reached in this credit default swaps antitrust case against the world’s largest banks.

-In August 2013, Labaton Sucharow filed a class action on behalf of Essex Regional Retirement System against 12 of the world's largest financial institutions and certain key entities they controlled, alleging these companies fixed prices on credit default swaps ("CDS") transactions and restrained the development of exchange-traded CDS platforms in the United States.
-Defendants are the major dealers in the CDS market.
-As a result of defendants' collusive conduct, institutional investors who bought or sold CDS suffered from supracompetitive pricing.
+In August 2013, Labaton Sucharow filed a class action on behalf of Essex Regional Retirement System against 12 of the world's largest financial institutions and certain key entities they controlled, alleging these companies fixed prices on credit default swaps (CDS) transactions and restrained the development of exchange-traded CDS platforms in the United States.
+The defendants are the major dealers in the CDS market.
+As a result of the defendants' collusive conduct, institutional investors who bought or sold CDS suffered from supracompetitive pricing.

-On September 11, 2015, the parties announced that they have reached a $1.87 billion settlement to resolve the allegations.
+In April 2016, the $1.87 billion settlement to resolve the allegations was granted final approval.
 This settlement comes before any settlement with government regulators.